hashani26/modern-walk/README.md

 These best practices are enforced through a custom vscode settings configuration shared across team members via SCM

+**husky**
+pre-commit hook is enabled to check and fix any linting and formatting issues to before entering shared code base

+**staging**
+Setup pre-production environment hosting to showcase/simulate the prototype to ensure stakeholder validation

 ## Performance Optimization

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load fonts.